structurizr/structurizr.github.io/dsl/language.md

 ## filtered view

-The `filtered` keyword is used to define a [Filtered view](https://structurizr.com/help/filtered-views) on top of the specified view.
+The `filtered` keyword is used to define a [filtered view](/ui/diagrams/filtered-view) on top of the specified view.

 ```
 filtered <baseKey> <include|exclude> <tags> [key] [description] {